-The Latest: Indonesians detained for taking dead for burial
+The Latest: Ford sees factories at pre-virus level by July 6

 MAKASSAR, Indonesia - Indonesian authorities have arrested dozens of people suspected of snatching the bodies of COVID-19 victims from several hospitals so the dead could be buried according to their wishes.

-Provincial police spokesman Ibrahim Ponto said Wednesday that at least 33 suspects have been detained by police in South Sulawesi province in the past week.
+Provincial police spokesman Ibrahim Tompo said Wednesday that at least 33 suspects have been detained by police in South Sulawesi province in the past week.
 Ponto said charges against 10 of them will proceed to prosecutors.

 He says if convicted, the suspects face up to seven years in prison and $7,000 in fines for violating health laws and resisting officers.

-Note: This item has been corrected to show that spokesman’s surname is Tompo, not Ponto.